RobotMa/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in file called `hog_classify.py`.
+The code for this step is contained from line 85 to 169 in the file called `hog_classify.py`.
 Note that all of the core functions are included through the file called `lesson_function.py` and this is also true for the later tests and pipeline.

 In the `hog_classify.py` file, I started by reading in all the `vehicle` and `non-vehicle` images.
 Data augmentation is employed by flipping both the vehicle and non-vehicle images from the given data set as in the file `augment_data.py`.
 Note that this file needs to run for only once.
 The final non-vehicle data set has the folders `Extras`, `GTI`, `Extras_flipped` and `GTI_flipped`.
 THe final vehicle data set constains the folders `GTI_far`, `GTI_Left`, `GTI_MiddleClose`, `GTI_Right`, `KITTI` and their flipped counterparts.
 The final data set gives a total of 17939 non-vehicle images and 17590 vehicle images.
+The augmented data set resulted in a better trained classifier on the test images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `HSV` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]